 Q: My manager has asked me to re-test before I can return to work even though I have been in self-isolation for 14 days.

 A: At present, re-testing people who have experienced mild illness, and have recovered from COVID-19 is not recommended.
 A person is considered safe to return to the workplace and discontinue self-isolation if they are no longer infectious.
-This means they developed their first symptoms more than 14 days prior and have not experienced any symptoms for at least 3 days (72 hours).
+This means they developed their first symptoms more than 14 (now 10) days prior and have not experienced any symptoms for at least 3 days (72 hours).
+However, returning to work is dependent on the patient’s clinical state of health.

 Q: Is it a FACT that after 14 days you can’t transfer the Virus anymore?